#292: Pythonic identity (auth in Python ecosystem) Transcript

 58:40 our privacy policies.
 We work with this guy in the UK when there's like some analytics.
 Yeah, I don't know.
 I mean, I forgot the name of the cut, but the whole one that around the DNC, another DNC hack, but like, Oh, yeah, Cambridge the one that happened like around there.
 Yeah.
 Cambridge Analytica?
 Yes.
 Cambridge analytics.
 Yes.
 Yeah, we just we don't share much we just share a little data with them.
 It's gonna be fine.
 Just a little.
 So yeah, I mean, I tend to fall on the side of because the big risk with passwords is if you use the same one over and over again, or a variant, and somebody gets it from site a now they've just unlocked 40 other sites for you.
 But so a password manager with super random accounts kind of removes that.
 So if I get a notification that my password is on Yes, on Troy hunt site, well, at least I know that password the the blast radius of that password leaking was just to that one site because I didn't use it anywhere else.
 And that's sort of the key so yeah, and you just go change the one place and it's fine like what I usually it's those huge random ones are probably good enough, even though space so I don't know I'm with you.
 There's a site that I use periodically, and it literally does not allow me to create a username and password.
 I can only login with Facebook.
 Yeah, that hurts.
 Wow.
 Sounds like it's time to not use that site anymore.
 And it keeps logging me out.
 And I had been taking the policy that I'm not going to be logged into Facebook on my main browser.
 If I want

 01:00:00 Do Facebook ads, an incognito window to Facebook?
 And then I closed that down, right?
 Yeah, good idea.
 But now I've got to stay logged in if I go, I mean, I gotta keep logging in and out of Facebook just to go do that thing.
 But it has these like knock on effects of well now like every facebook pixel, and the internet is now turned on for me, to the extent that my ad blockers are not stopping that, right.
 It's like a arms race.
 But it's, it frustrates me if that's the only option out there.
 Yeah, for sure.
 Yeah.
 All right.
 Well, just leave it there.
 I suppose.
 I think we're getting definitely along in time here.
 But it's been really fun to talk about identity in the broader sense with you guys.
 Absolutely.
 It's been a blast being here and talk about NT and how to keep you off the news.
 Yeah.
 All right.
 For you out here.
 If you're gonna write some code, I'll just do there's two, I'll just ask the one.
 Although, who knows, it might be the same answer.
 We'll see.
 You're gonna write some code, some Python code, what editor do you use?
-I would probably go with VS code.
+I would probably go with VS Code.
 Okay, because I am more comfortable without I haven't really used by termites.
 And I haven't really done a lot of Python production at work to say that.
 So that will be the convenient one.
 However, we are working with JetBrains these days to actually improve the user experience inside pi torch and vice versa.
 Your Python Yeah, awesome.
 Really?
 I didn't know that.
 That's cool.
 Yeah.
 So we want to bring it into turbo.
 Yeah.
 So use the tools that that work best for you.
 Yeah, absolutely.
 JOHN have a Jupyter notebooks count?
 Yeah, absolutely.
 Count.
 Sure.
 In the browser.
 Yeah.
 No, I mean, yeah, most of what I've used Python for in the past, probably past 12 months has been, like work in spark doing like data processing and stream processing, which Yeah, I kind of love it for that, because it's so much easier than Scala.
 And

 01:01:39 I tried to do Scala once, and I was really quite miserable.
 And then I was like, gosh, do this in Python.
-And then a lot of it too, I do use VS code a lot.
+And then a lot of it too, I do use VS Code a lot.
 And for more sort of like application stuff for doing like Azure Automation stuff.
 Like if I want to automate some resources and things like that in Azure, or use like AWS, lambda, for application stuff, I tend to follow vs. codes.
 Excellent.
 All right.
 Well, that's definitely a popular answer these days.
 All right, final call to action.
 And people are interested identity, they want to up their game and their app.
 Or maybe they're creating a new app, they want to try something different, like federated identity.
 So the What do you say to them, do it and come hang out with us? on Twitch, come and write some code with us and tell us what you want to see.
 Tell us what kind of scenarios you're in that you want to see.
 Yeah, we haven't talked about that.
 Just really quickly.
 You guys have a twitch programming live stream, you wanted to tell folks about that real quick.
 We'll put the link in the show notes.
 Sure.
 It's every Tuesday and Thursday at 7am Pacific 10am.
 Eastern.
 And usually Tuesdays, we build something right now we're working on a multi episode project of building what we're calling the threads man, which is the Azure resource Thrasher.
 It will be fun.
 And we take questions from the chat and from the community all the time.
 And then Thursdays we do community hour where we show we show off like a cool project from somebody in the communities been working on or we have a guest Come on from Microsoft or outside and share with the world what they're working on, or something really cool.
 Or a big announcement.
 And yeah, it's a lot of fun.
 Yeah.
 Cool.
 I hear you have some Python topics maybe coming up, potentially.
 We do.
 What are you gonna come on the show?
 Come on with us?
 Oh, yeah.
 Yeah.

 01:03:09 October 20.
 Nice.
 It's already done.
 Agreed.
 And we're cooking.
 So we'll make sure that we promote that and let people know that you're coming to the show to build some awesome authentication stuff with us.
 Yeah, that'd be sweet.
 Yeah, sounds good.
 We'll do some flask plus, open ID connect or something like that.
 Yes.
 Awesome.
 All right, guys.
 Thanks for being on the show.
 It's been a lot of fun.
 Thanks for having us.
 Thank you for having us.
 Yeah, you bet.

 01:03:32 This has been another episode of talk Python.
 To me, our guests.
 In this episode, we're Christos mascus.
 And john Patrick Dennison.
 And it's been brought to you by us over Talk Python Training in linode.
 Simplify your infrastructure and cut your cob bills in half with linode.
 Linux virtual machines develop, deploy and scale your modern applications faster and easier.
 Visit talk Python FM slash linode.
 And click the Create free account button to get started.
 Want to level up your Python.
 If you're just getting started, try my Python jumpstart by building 10 apps course or if you're looking for something more advanced, check out our new async course the digs into all the different types of async programming you can do in Python.
 And of course, if you're interested in more than one of these, be sure to check out our everything bundle.
 It's like a subscription that never expires.
 Be sure to subscribe to the show, open your favorite pod catcher and search for Python.
 We should be right at the top.
-You can also find the iTunes feed at slash iTunes.
-The Google Play feed is slash play in the direct RSS feed at slash RSS on talk python.fm.
+You can also find the iTunes feed at /itunes.
+The Google Play feed is /play in the direct RSS feed at /rss on talk python.fm.
 This is your host Michael Kennedy.
 Thanks so much for listening.
 I really appreciate it.
 Get out there and write some Python code